Eriknpy/VaultHomework-Csharp/README.md

 There are two ways to run this project.
 * Run the project from your IDE, preferably Visual Studio 2022
-    * You can add your own input.txt:
+    * You can add your input.txt:
-            1. Go to VaultHomework\VaultHomework folder where VaultHomework.csproj located
+            1. Go to the VaultHomework\VaultHomework folder where VaultHomework.csproj located
       and add your file.
         2. Specify the
     * file location with CLI:
         ```sh
         dotnet run yourfilename.txt
         ```
-* Docker container: Navigate to the root folder of the repo where Dockerfile located.
+* Docker container: Navigate to the root folder of the repo where Dockerfile is located.
-1.Build the docker image:
+1. Build the docker image:
     ```sh
     docker build -t vaulthomework .
     ```
-    2.Run the docker container:
+    2. Run the docker container:
     ```sh
     docker run --rm vaulthomework
     ```